alex-strobel/DPP-LabManual/Research/Administration/Research-Workflow/01_Research_question.md

 - H0: Negative life events do not correlate with NFC.
 - H1: Positive life events correlate with NFC.

-H1 translates into a correlation analysis.
+These hypotheses would translate into a correlation analysis.
 If *p* < .05, you would *reject* the null hypothesis.
-H2, however, does not directly translate into a testable hypothesis, because in the frequentist approach you cannot *accept* the null hypothesis.
-You could state that if the correlation (= effect size) is very small, say, *r* < .10, hypothesis H2 would be confirmed (but still, also rather small effects might be of relevance in your field of study).
+However, if *p* < .05, the frequentist approach does not allow you *accept* the null hypothesis.
+You could state that if the correlation (= effect size) is very small, say, *r* < .10, the null hypothesis seems more likely to be true, but still, also a rather small effect might be of relevance in your field of study.
 Another option would be that you use Bayesian statistics that allow to quantify the evidence for or against the null hypothesis.
 A further aspect why the above hypotheses are not well-formulated is that it is not clear how you operationalize *positive* and *negative life events* on the one hand and *NFC* on the other hand.

 Taking these issues into account, it would be better to be precise and state:

 *for a frequentist approach*

 - H0: The self-reported number of Negative life events insignificantly correlates with the scores on the NFC scale, with a negligible effect size (*r* < .10).
-- H1: The self-reported number of positive life events significantly correlates with the scores on the NFC scale, with a medium to large effect size (*r* ≥ .30).
+- H1: The self-reported number of positive life events significantly correlates with the scores on the NFC scale, with a small to medium effect size (*r* ≥ .10).

 *for a Bayesian approach*

 - H0: There is at least moderate evidence for no correlation of the self-reported number of negative life events with the scores on the NFC scale (BF10 < 1/3).
 - H1: There is at least moderate evidence for a correlation of the self-reported number of positive life events with the scores on the NFC scale (BF10 > 3).

 Also, when formulating hypotheses, one should take care to state them in a way that minimizes the number of statistical procedures to test them.
 Otherwise, there will be the necessity to deal with the problem of [multiple testing](https://github.com/alex-strobel/DPP-LabManual/blob/main/Research/Analysis/Methods/Multiple-Testing/Multiple-Testing.md), and having to deal with this problem may drive you crazy.
-Also, posing *directed* hypotheses will give you the opportunity to conduct on-sided tests (and no one will argue with you whether you just did this because otherwise your test would have returned an insignificant result if you *preregistered your one-sided hypothesis*).
+Also, posing *directed* hypotheses will give you the opportunity to conduct one-sided tests, both in the frequentist and the Bayesian approach.
 So, try to be as specific as you can be when you formulate a hypothesis.

-As an example: You could state that Need for Cognition will be related to Neuroticism.
+As an example: You could state as an hypothesis that Need for Cognition will be related to Neuroticism.
+If you measured Neuroticism with the NEO-PI-R and performed tests on the facet level, you have several problems.
+The first is that you formulated your hypothesis only for one construct (= Neuroticism) and not for six constructs (= the six NEO-PI-R Neuroticism facets), so you need to correct for multiple testing of ne and the same hypothesis.

 ---